 A: YES!
 Each of our consultants has a unique approach or style as well as different writing strengths.
 You may request a specific consultant if your schedules mesh.
 Please inquire in the Writing Center for any specific requests or accommodations.

 Q: May I stay for a few hours to work on my paper with a consultant?

 A: NO!
 We guarantee a 30 -minute session beginning on each half hour when we are fully booked; no longer than a 50-minute session when time permits.
-Like writers, consultants need a break between papers to recharge their thinking caps.
-If we have the resources, we may be able to schedule you for an additional appointment, but back-to-back appointments are at the discretion of the consultant and the director.
+Like writers, consultants need a break between papers to recharge.
+If we are not booked, you may come back for another round later in the day or on another day. .

 Q: Will my professor know I met with a Writing Consultant?

 A: Only if it is a requirement that you come to the Writing Center as part of your course.
 After you have a Writing Center session with a consultant, we send you a post-session summary via email unless time permits and you don’t require one.
 If your professor requires a visit, you may forward those session notes via email, or print them out and attach your assignment, depending on the professor’s requirements.
 If you are not required to come to the Writing Center, we can keep your session confidential.
 If a professor inquires as to whether or not you were at the Writing Center, we request your permission to discuss in advance.